-- Distractions such as play a song, visit a website, daydream, take a walk, etc.
+- Distractions such as playing a song, visiting a website, daydreaming, taking a walk, etc.

-5. Learn Empathy.
+5. Learn empathy.
 Learn to practice empathy.
 Empathy is the act of learning to feel how someone else feels in a situation.
-This will help you see a situation from another’s perspective, which can help you better understand the situation and prevent your angry reaction to it.
+This will help you see another’s perspective, which can help you better understand the problem and prevent your angry reaction to it.

 7. See the Humor.
 Learn to laugh at yourself.
 Taking yourself too seriously can increase your stress and anger levels.
 If you take a scenario where you get angry and make it seem more significant than it is, it can help you see the humor in your anger.

-For example, the weather has caused the cancellation of your flight, and you are going to miss an important meeting.
+For example, the weather has caused the cancellation of your flight, and you will miss an important meeting.
 You get angry because this meeting was vital, and you were expecting to get a promotion based on the outcome.
 Try seeing the situation differently.